forcedotcom/cli/releasenotes/README.md

     * [_Agentforce Developer Guide_: Agentforce DX](https://developer.salesforce.com/docs/einstein/genai/guide/agent-dx.html)
     * [_Salesforce CLI Command Reference_: `agent` Commands](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_agent_commands_unified.htm)

-* FIX: The `project generate manifest --from-org` command now completes successfuly when run on an org that has over 100K metadata components.
-As part of this fix we set the default value of the SF_LIST_METADATA_BATCH_SIZE environment variable to `500` to ensure that the command works correctly when an org has thousands of folder metadata components, such as EmailTemplateFolder.
+* FIX: The `project generate manifest --from-org` command now runs successfully on orgs with over 100,000 metadata components.
+Previously, this command would result in an `Out of Memory` error.
+Additionally, to address issues with large numbers of folder metadata components, such as `EmailTemplateFolder`, we have set the default value of the `SF_LIST_METADATA_BATCH_SIZE` environment variable to `500`.
+This ensures the command completes correctly even when an org has more than 1,000 folder metadata components.
+Previously, the command would hang in such cases, even if the total number of components was less than 100,000.
 (GitHub issue [#3197](https://github.com/forcedotcom/cli/issues/3197), source-deploy-retrieve PR [#1511](https://github.com/forcedotcom/source-deploy-retrieve/pull/1511))

 * FIX: Salesforce DX projects now support these [metadata types](https://github.com/forcedotcom/source-deploy-retrieve/blob/main/src/registry/metadataRegistry.json):